radiocosmology/alpenhorn/demo/demo-script.md

 We need to start with a place to put some files.
 We'll create the first `StorageNode`, which will be hosted on `alpen1`.
 Before we can do that, though we first need to create a `StorageGroup` to house the node.
 All `StorageNode`s need to be contained in a `StorageGroup`.
-Typically each group contains only a single node, but certain group types support or require multiple nodes (such as the transport group that we'll create later).
+Typically each group contains only a single node, but certain group classes support or require multiple nodes (such as the transport group that we'll create later).

 To create the group, which we'll call `demo_storage1`, run:
 ```